 Desperation is weakness.
 Begging is weakness.
 Trying to convince is weakness.
 Chasing, pestering, and bugging is weakness.
 Don’t do these things.

-Instead, be confident.
-The best thing is to not care about the outcome.
-That one simple idea will help you be more confident.
+If you can do that one thing, it will help you be more confident.
 Take an attitude that you are sorting through people, looking for those who are open to what you have to offer.

 You’ll be perceived as more confident and stronger.
 Your message will be better received.
 You’ll save energy because you will be giving permission to yourself to walk away.

-Ending a prospecting conversation (nicely but firmly) and walking away has a similar effect as it does on a used car lot.
-Sometimes (not always), it can change the makeup of the conversation.
+Ending a prospecting conversation (nicely but firmly) and walking away can actually be a powerful negotiation tactic (the take-away).
+Sometimes, not always, it can change the makeup of the conversation.

 (Pawn Stars Style)